 - Akemi revolving restaurant bar http://akemidining.com/

 Vino Wine Bar; locally made IPA beer and wine.
-You can also get great selection of cheese and chicken platters.
+You can also get a great selection of cheese and chicken platters.

 George and the Dragon; a fairly traditional British pub which opens up into a garden at the bank with a lit-up fountain and DJ.
 Good place for a drink and serves a good selection of food